gwu-libraries/DigitalServicesDocs/digitization/imaging/imaging_bestpractices.md

 This is not policy, but rather a guiding document.
 For various reasons, projects might not be able to fulfill these recommendations.
 At present, technical debt related to storage and access systems makes these recommendations difficult to fulfill.

-These specifications remain aspirational, but serious efforts should be made to adhere to them to better ensure the long-term preservation and usability of digitized audio and moving image material.
+These specifications remain aspirational, but serious efforts should be made to adhere to them to better ensure the long-term preservation and usability of digitized texts and graphics.

 ## Documents and manuscripts (unbound)